 Why Is “Sterile Alcohol” Required?

-The reason is simple.
+It’s simple.
 Potentially fatal airborne pathogens can survive in non-sterile alcohol and non-sterile water.

 Contaminated Medications Can Kill